ros2/ros2_documentation/source/Installation/Rolling/Windows-Development-Setup.rst

    > pip install -U pydot PyQt5

-Follow the steps for `Installing Graphviz <Foxy_windows-install-binary-installing-rqt-dependencies>` on the Binary Installation page.
+Follow the steps for `Installing Graphviz <Rolling_windows-install-binary-installing-rqt-dependencies>` on the Binary Installation page.

 Get the ROS 2 code
 ------------------

 Now that we have the development tools we can get the ROS 2 source code.

-First setup a development folder, for example ``C:\dev\ros2_foxy``:
+First setup a development folder, for example ``C:\dev\ros2_rolling``:

 .. code-block:: bash

-   > md \dev\ros2_foxy\src
+   > md \dev\ros2_rolling\src
-   > cd \dev\ros2_foxy
+   > cd \dev\ros2_rolling

 Get the ``ros2.repos`` file which defines the repositories to clone from:

 .. code-block:: bash

    # CMD
-   > curl -sk https://raw.githubusercontent.com/ros2/ros2/foxy/ros2.repos -o ros2.repos
+   > curl -sk https://raw.githubusercontent.com/ros2/ros2/master/ros2.repos -o ros2.repos

    # PowerShell
-   > curl https://raw.githubusercontent.com/ros2/ros2/foxy/ros2.repos -o ros2.repos
+   > curl https://raw.githubusercontent.com/ros2/ros2/master/ros2.repos -o ros2.repos

 Next you can use ``vcs`` to import the repositories listed in the ``ros2.repos`` file: